Five zebras roam Maryland town, turning heads

 “She did a double take,” Curling said.
 “She was shocked and went upstairs and told my wife.
 My wife didn’t believe her.”

-The family then went upstairs for a better view and saw the animals from a bedroom window.
+The family then saw the animals from a bedroom window.
 Curling's adult daughter shot video.

 "I thought it was a deer for a second, and then I saw it was a zebra," Layla told the TV station.
 "The whole zebra, right next to our playground outside the fence."

-Curling said they often see deer, foxes and raccoons in the is backyard.
+Curling said they often see deer, foxes and raccoons in the backyard.
 But nothing like this.

 “We’ve all been pretty much looking and glancing around ever since to see if they possibly make a reappearance,” he said.

 The farm's caretaker has set up a feeding station in the woods with cameras mounted on trees where the zebras have been congregating, Taylor said.
-The caretaker plans to slowly corral them so they don’t get spooked and have them safely back at the farm by next week.
+The caretaker plans to slowly corral them so they don’t get spooked.
+He hopes to soon safely return them to the farm, Taylor said.